Changissnz/selfinterest/README.md

 exceptions does not contain the individuation.
 Such principles are broken, out of their enabling spontaneous alternatives in certain matters, and other artificial axioms take precedence in decision-making.
 The term opponents use for those that operate by a principle of exceptions is "hypocrisy".
+It has already been stated in this text that the artificial axiom is not an autocorrecting tool.
+This discussion serves to illustrate some more on that statement.